zxing-js/library/readme.md

 All the examples are using es6, be sure is supported in your browser or modify as needed (eg. var instead of const etc.).

-The builded library itself is also targeting es6 (see `.babelrc`).
-If you need to target es5 just change `"presets": ["es2016"]` to `"es2015"` in this file, babel-preset-es2015 is already included in dependencies.
+The builded library itself is targeting es5 (see `.babelrc`).
+If you want to target es6 change to `"presets": ["es2016"]` and add babel-preset-es2016 to dependencies (but be aware that webpack uglify does not yet support es6 as of this writing).

 ### Scanning from Video Camera